iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/tools/messaging/mollyim.md

 Molly is an independent, security-focused fork of Signal for Android users.
 Key features include:
 - All Signal's privacy and security features including end-to-end encryption
-- Enhanced security hardening measures
-- Independent security audits and code transparency
+- Passphrase-encrypted local database with automatic locking
+- RAM shredding to wipe sensitive data from memory
+- UnifiedPush support for Google-free notifications
 - Available through F-Droid for secure installation
-- Regular security updates and maintenance
 - Compatible with standard Signal features and protocols

 Molly maintains compatibility with Signal while adding additional security enhancements specifically designed for privacy-conscious Android users.
 The app is completely free and open source.